godot-escoria/escoria-docs/scripting/z_esc_reference.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Changes the state of an object, and executes the state animation if present.
+Changes the state of an object to the given state.

+If the associated animation player has an animation with the same name,
+it also plays that animation.

 The command can be used to change the appearance of an item or a player
 character.
+See https://docs.escoria-framework.org/states for details.

-If ``immediate`` is set to true, the animation is run directly
+If ``immediate`` is set to true, the animation is directly skipped to the last
+frame

 ``show_menu main|pause=main [enable_automatic_transition: true|false=false]`` `API-Doc </api/ShowMenuCommand.html>`__